yahoojapan/authorization-proxy/README.md

-# Provider Sidecar
+# Authorization Proxy

 <img src="https://github.com/yahoojapan/authorization-proxy/raw/master/images/logo.png" width="200">

 ---

-## What is Provider Sidecar
+## What is Authorization Proxy
-Provider Sidecar is API for a Kubernetes authentication and authorization webhook that integrates with [Athenz](https://github.com/yahoo/athenz) for access checks.
+Authorization Proxy is API for a Kubernetes authentication and authorization webhook that integrates with [Athenz](https://github.com/yahoo/athenz) for access checks.
 It allows flexible resource mapping from K8s resources to Athenz ones.